 - Time in seconds: Set a time limit for testing the rules.
 The default time limit is set to 300 seconds.
 To activate the rules straight away, set the time to 0 seconds. - Confirm rules: Confirm the rules and their time limit.
 If you have set a time limit of more than 1 second, the rules will be active during this time.
-If you have set the time to 0, the rules will be active straight away.

-Pending rules: An overview of the latest tested rules that you are yet to confirm.
+If you have set the time to 0, the rules will be active straight away. - Pending rules: An overview of the latest tested rules that you are yet to confirm.

-The rules that have a time limit appears both under Pending rules and Active rules until the set time has passed, or until you confirm them.
-If you don't confirm them, they appear only under Pending rules, and the firewall falls back to the previously defined settings.
+The rules that have a time limit appear under Active rules until the displayed timer runs out, or until you confirm them.
+If you don't confirm them, they will appear under Pending rules once the timer runs out, and the firewall will revert to the previously defined settings.
 If you confirm them, they will replace the current active rules.

-Confirm rules: Click to activate the pending rules.

-Active rules: An overview of the rules you are currently running on the device.

-: Click to delete an active rule.

-: Click to delete all rules, both pending and active.
+Confirm rules: Click to activate the pe nding rules.Active rules: An overview of the rules you are currently running on the device. τŵ : Click to delete all rules, both pending and active. \square : Click to delete an active rule.
+Solution Click to delete all rules, both pending and active.

-Custom signed firmware certificate
+Custom signed AXIS OS certificate

-To install test firmware or other custom firmware from Axis on the device, you need a custom signed firmware certificate.
-The certificate verifies that the firmware is approved by both the device owner and Axis.
-The firmware can only run on a specific device which is identified by its unique serial number and chip ID.
-Only Axis can create custom signed firmware certificates, since Axis holds the key to sign them.

-Install: Click to install the certificate.
-You need to install the certificate before you install the firmware.
+To install test software or other custom software from Axis on the device, you need a custom signed AXIS OS certificate.
+The certificate verifies that the software is approved by both the device owner and Axis.
+The software can only run on a specific device which is identified by its unique serial number and chip ID.
+Only Axis can create custom signed AXIS OS certificates, since Axis holds the key to sign them.Install: Click to install the certificate.
+You need to install the certificate before you install the software. • The context menu contains: